 The girl allowed Conta to take her out of the room and into the dining area.
 Neither spared Maria nor any of the others a second glance as they made their exit.
 Maria watched them go, her words of praise for Conta’s forwardness remaining in her mouth.

 “Captain.”
 Morandi sighed in exasperation.
 “Please try to be more tactful.
 Every time I think you improve, you take a step backwards.”

 Maria turned to her.
 “What is wrong, my dear Ley?
 Do you not like little ones?”

 Ley shook her head again.
 “No, it’s not that…” The corner of her eyes crinkled, causing Maria to wonder if she was smiling.
-“I used to work with someone who was annoyingly popular with kids… Never even had to think too much.
-But if this is the way I think it’s going, then…”
+“I used to work with someone who was annoyingly popular with kids… Never even had to think too much but charmed them just like that.
+Anyway, if this is the way I think it’s going, then…”

 Morandi rubbed his mouth and glanced at Ley.
 “You don’t think that the Campanas ship…”